wilddeer/stickyfill/README.md

 `elementList` – iterable element list ([`NodeList`](https://developer.mozilla.org/en/docs/Web/API/NodeList), jQuery collection, etc.) or single `HTMLElement`.

 Adds the elements as stickies.
-Skips the elements that have stickies associated with the them.
+Skips the elements that have stickies associated with them.

 Returns an array of [Sticky](#stickyfillsticky) instances associated with the elements (both existing and new ones).